alextanhongpin/builder/README.md

 ## V2

-Better way for setting fields
+Better way for setting fields.
+Also, the complete builder with all fields should also be generated as comments so that users can copy and paste the implementation.

 ```go
 // You can edit this code!